 When it comes to celebrity siblings, the Mara sisters are all the rage at the moment.
 Rooney Mara and Kate Mara have multiple film and television credits to their names, and show no signs of slowing down.
 Kate, who is two years older than Rooney, launched her career first.
 Rooney's first acting gigs were extra roles in her sister's projects.
 Rooney began pursuing acting in college and now the two of them have become Hollywood darlings.
-Both women are making a name for themselves on the international film scene, but it turns out the Mara name, and fortune, have been around for some time.
+Both women are making a name for themselves on the international film scene, but it turns out, the Mara name and fortune have been around for some time.
 In fact, the Mara family is NFL royalty.
 However, that's not all.
 Rooney Mara, whose full name is Patricia Rooney Mara, and Kate, whose full name is Kate Rooney Mara, are also part of the Rooney family.
 For those of you who don't know, the Rooney family is an NFL dynasty.
 Kate received an Emmy nomination, and Rooney received an Oscar nomination, both amazing achievements.
 However, in their very wealthy family, it would seem that winning at least one Super Bowl is the primary barometer for success.
-The sisters are worth a combined $18 million on their own, but their family's sports empires are worth an estimated $1.3 billion.
+The sisters are worth a combined $26 million on their own, but their family's sports empires are worth north of $3 billion.

 The Mara family fortune all began with Tim Mara.
 He was born into an impoverished Irish family living in New York City's Lower East Side in 1887.
 He later dropped out of school, at 13, to go to work full time.
 He eventually found work as a bookie, and became quite successful.
 In 1925, the President of the NFL, Joseph Carr, found himself unable to find someone to helm a New York NFL team.
 College football was hugely popular, but audiences seemed relatively uninterested in professional football.
 Through a mutual friend, Carr was introduced to Tim Mara.
 After some discussion, Mara purchased New York's NFL franchise for $500.
 (Approximately $12,500 in today's money.)
 Attendance was dismal at first, and Mara lost $40,000 in the first few years.
 However, he had the brilliant idea to play his team against former college favorite Red Grange, who had signed with the Chicago Bears pro football team.
 The game was a massive success and earned him $143,000 in receipts.
 It was only up from there.